 The June 22, 1940 New York Age mentioned the Dreamers Quartet: "Jimmy Roosevelt [son of President Franklin Delano Roosevelt] who is the power behind the throne in the Globe Productions gave sepia Hollywood a break the other week when he called Ben Carter, actor and artists agent.
 Carter sent out the Dreamers Quartette, composed of Carl Jones, General White, Leonard Bluett, and Ormond Wilson."
 Note that it didn't bother to say what he sent them for.

-Ormonde Reeves Wilson, Jr. (tenor) was born in Los Angeles on August 28, 1920 and died in November 1975, probably in Troy, New York.
-A track star at Belmont High School in the late 30s, he was due to enter Los Angeles Junior College in the fall of 1938.
+Ormonde Reeves Wilson, Jr. (tenor) was born in Oakland, California on August 28, 1920 (per his birth record) to Ormonde Wilson, Sr. and Gertrude Pulliam.
+(He told the draft board that it was August 29.)
+He died on November 21, 1975, in Hanover, New Hampshire.
+After his family moved to Los Angeles, he became a track star at Belmont High School in the late 30s.
+He was due to enter Los Angeles Junior College in the fall of 1938.
 I don't know if he ever went, but in the 1940 census, he was an "entertainer" (and living in the same household as General White).
 Need I mention how difficult it was for newspapers to get his name correct?
 It comes out "Ormond", "Armond", "Ormand", and everywhere in between.
 The June 9, 1938 California Eagle ran his photo and had this to say about him (note that they spelled his name as both "Ormonde" and "Ormond" in the same article):

 Leading Sepia candidates for diplomas from Belmont high school in the Temple district will leave a gap in that school's track team.
 They include Ormond Wilson, Jr., probably the most valuable 180 yard low hurdles and 120 yards high hurdles star, who finished second in the first event in the city preliminary meet in the Coliseum less than two weeks ago.
 Wilson is also a member of the relay team and holds two letters for varsity basketball.
 He is secretary of Belmont's Hi-Y and a tenor in Ben Carter's swing choir, 'The Plantation Boys'.
 The son of Ormonde Wilson, 1632 Laurel Avenue, the singing track star will enter Los Angeles Junior College this fall to pursue a civil service course for postal work.
 [This is more of a biography than would ever be printed about him in the future.]